OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-for-development-tests.md

 * To test your app, you must have a certificate of type `iOS App Development` generated and configured in your Apple Developer account.
 If you don't have one, learn [how you can create a certificate](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-certificate>).

-* To allow launching your app in the devices of the end users group, you must setup the `iOS App Development` provisioning profile with the relevant device IDs.
+* To allow launching your app in the devices of the end users group, you must set up the `iOS App Development` provisioning profile with the relevant device IDs.
 A provisioning profile allows your application to be launched on Apple devices and use app services.
 If you don't have one, learn [how you can create a provisioning profile](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-provisioning-profile>).
 For more information on registering devices on your Apple Developer account,check the [Apple Developer website](<https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW10>).

 * To get the certificate and provisioning profile to generate the iOS app for your mobile app, you must have an Apple Developer account.
 If you don't, create a new [Apple Developer Account](https://developer.apple.com/programs/ "https://developer.apple.com/programs/").